JJoni18/example-repo/README.md

 #EXAMPLE REPOSITORY
-this is a sample repo, Hello worl!
+this is a sample repo, Hello world!

+This is a second change